New Zealand Election 2023

 The purpose of government

-The primary purpose of government is to ensure and enhance the well-being of all of a nation's people, not some at the expense of others.
+The primary purpose of government is to ensure and enhance the well-being of all a nation's people, not some at the expense of others.
 To achieve this, governments will act to ensure:

 -